IMAGINARY/future-mobility-scripts/README.md

-# I-AM-A.I. scripts
+# Future-Mobility scripts

-These scripts are used to install certain interactive stations in the I AM A.I. exhibition.
+These scripts are used to setup a station running the future-mobility exhibit.

 # Installation